Are you struggling to figure out how to fold your shiny new stroller?

-- Push the handlebar: Forward, over the seat.
+- Push the handlebar: Press it forward over the seat.

 - Tug on the red handle: It should now be on top of the folded seat.
-Tug it and the stroller will collapse.
+Tug it to collapse the stroller.

 - Connect the buckles: Close the stroller by connecting the two red buckles situated between the wheels.